tizuWare/.github/profile/README.md

 **Note!** Third parties have their own terms and privacy policy.
 The following third-parties are accessed silently in some or all tizuWare applications (to fetch data):
 - GitHub

+# NO BAD STUFF LICENSE (NBSL)
-# License for all tizuWare software (unless mentioned otherwise)
+License for all tizuWare software (unless mentioned otherwise)
 ```
 NO BAD STUFF LICENSE (NBSL)
 Copyright (c) 2022 tizuWare and contributors